naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

 print(completion.choices[0].message)
 ```

 Already, there are considerable code savings.

-Let's imagine you want to change the response to be streaming:
+And then imagine you want to change the response to stream:
 ```python
 from openai import OpenAI